jimmycuadra/tam_tam/README.md

 #### #between

 Limits logs to chats that occurred within a date range.
-Takes two dates, which, like `on`, can be strings or Date/Time/DateTime/etc. objects.
+Takes two dates, which, like `on`, can be strings or temporal objects.

 ``` ruby
 logs.between(5.days.ago, Date.today)